CodeChain-io/codechain/spec/Merkle-Trie.md

 ## Interface
 ### insert(key, value)
 ### get(key)
-### get_with(key, function)
 ### contains(key)
 ### remove(key)

 ## Path
 Codechain's Merkle Trie uses a fixed-size path.
 To guarantee the size of a path, Codechain's Merkle Trie doesn't use the key as the path, but uses the blake2b hash of the key as the path.
+By doing this, we can also expect the tree to be automatically balanced.
 ```
 path = blake2b(key, outlen = K)
 ```